Gummy bear

-Gummy bears (German: Gummibär) are small, fruit gum candies, similar to a jelly baby in some English-speaking countries.
+Gummy bears (German: Gummibärchen) are small, fruit gum candies, similar to a jelly baby in some English-speaking countries.
 The candy is roughly 2 cm long and shaped in the form of a bear.
 The gummy bear is one of many gummies, popular gelatin-based candies sold in a variety of shapes and colors by various brands such as Haribo.

 History

-The gummy bear originated in Germany, where it is popular under the name (gum or gummy bear), or in the diminutive form ([little] gum or gummy bear).
+The gummy bear originated in Germany, where it is popular under the name (gummy bear), or in the diminutive form ([little] gummy bear).
 Gum arabic was the original base ingredient used to produce the gummy bears, hence the name gum or gummy.
 Hans Riegel Sr., a confectioner from Bonn, started the Haribo company in 1920.

 In 1922, inspired by the trained bears seen at street festivities and markets in Europe through to the 19th century, he invented the Dancing Bear (Tanzbär), a small, affordable, fruit-flavored gum candy treat for children and adults alike, which was much larger in form than its later successor, the Gold-Bear (Goldbär).

 Even during Weimar Germany's hyperinflation period that wreaked havoc on the country, Haribo's fruit-gum Dancing Bear treats remained affordably priced for a mere one pfennig per pair at kiosks.
-The success of the Dancing Bear's successor would later become Haribo's world-famous Gold-Bears candy product in 1967.
+The success of the Dancing Bear lead to Haribo's world-famous Gold-Bears candy product in 1967.